Community Partners

 Elmhurst Art Museum

-• Description: Elmhurst Art Museum is an organization dedicated to the development of rotating contemporary art exhibitions, the celebration and preservation of a rare single-family home designed by Mies van der Rohe, and ongoing educational programs available at no cost to interested groups, schools, and individuals.
+• Description: Elmhurst Art Museum is an organization dedicated to the development of rotating contemporary art exhibitions, the celebration and preservation of a rare single-family home designed by Mies van der Rohe, and ongoing educational programs.

 • Opportunities: EAM is looking for docents, gallery guides, and events volunteers.
 This opportunity is perfect for those who are looking for museum experience or service hours and are passionate about art, architecture, and enriching the community through education.